 International Fighter USA originated as a result of the current challenges the U.S. and allies are facing in the aerospace field; as an inaugural summit on U.S. soil, it will cover the imperative topics regarding the international efforts and cooperation to maintain global stability through aerospace dominance and technological superiority.

-The summit will address those issues by bringing together global allies, leading decision makers, commanders and professionals to discuss:
+The online Webinar and Digital Summit will address those issues by bringing together global allies, leading decision makers, commanders and professionals to discuss:

-Who can you expect to meet and learn from this July at International Fighter?
-Download our anticipated attendee list to find out.
+Who can you expect to meet and learn from this Septermber at International Fighter?
+Download our 2019 past attendee snapshot to find out.

 Similar to many other sectors, the lead up to 2020 will be shaped by increasing digitization.
 From increasing risk of peer conflict to the rise of urban warfare, and increasing great power competition, the defense sector faces many challenges that must be approached responsibly.
 Indeed, government, industry and the military must collaborate to deliver meaningful change to ensure that overmatch is maintained in all areas, over potential adversaries.